SioKCronin/website/content/about.md

 Temple University.
 She is the lead developer of SwarmOpt (an open-source swarm intelligence algorithm library), a contributor to PySwarms, a member of Bay Area Women in Machine Learning and Data Science, and a guest researcher at Slow Research Lab.

+Siobhán enjoys writing and sharing poems inspired by her ongoing practices of community healing and transformation.

 ![sio](skc_blaisse.jpg)
 (Anna Halprin's deck with Maria Blaisse's forms.
 Photo by Carolyn Strauss)